Overview

 is stored under ~/.siltpoke/repo-memory/<proj-hash>/ and is the

-substrate every other repo-graph feature below reads from — refresh it
+substrate every other code map feature below reads from — refresh it

 any time your source has moved on.